AESTHET1C/EWFWC-Firmware/Documentation/EWFWC Hardware Documentation.md

 While intended to be run from a 12 volt supply, the EWFWC is capable of being run from any voltage between approximately 5.5 and 16 volts.
 The two high-power outputs and H-bridge use this voltage, while the GPIO connection is 5 volt logic via an internal regulator.

 The two high-power outputs are rated for 3 amps of continuous current.
 The GPIO output is rated for a continuous 40 milliamps.
-The H-bridge is rated for a continuous 150 milliamps.
+The H-bridge is rated for a continuous 100 milliamps.
 Peak currents are not rated.

+Note that the H-bridge is current-limited to approximately 150 milliamps.